LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

    End the comment with a period (full stop).
 As a style guideline, don't use overly long comments.
 If you need to provide additional details, use the ``remarks`` key.
+``fail_if``
+   Comment describing failing conditions for the predicate.
+As a style guideline, don't use overly long comments.
+If you need to provide additional details, use the ``remarks`` key.
 ``arguments``
    Names and descriptions of predicate arguments for pretty print output (a list of ``Name-Description`` pairs where both names and descriptions